Engelandvaarders and Refugees:

 Wim and Ada Belinfante returned to

-the Netherlands when the war ended.
-He never forgot that he owed his life and that of his sister to the Zeemanshoop.
-On the 21 January 1946 he wrote to Th de Booy, Secretary of the KNRM (Dutch Lifeboat Association), describing the voyage of the Zeemanshoopand on his death aged 92 at s Gravenhage on the 3 February 1997 he left a
+life and that of his sister to the Zeemanshoop.
+On the 21 January 1946 he wrote to Th de Booy, Secretary of the KNRM (Dutch Lifeboat Association), describing the voyage of the Zeemanshoop (translated into English by Radboud Hack) and on his death aged 92 at s Gravenhage on the 3 February 1997 he left a

 legacy

 to pay for a new lifeboat named Zeemanshoop.
 It was launched in 2000 by his 93 year old sister, 'Do' Belinfante, at Breskens at the mouth of the Scheldt.
-John Blitz

 Blitz was the partner of Ro Cohen, the sister of Anna Velmans.
 He was